trampgeek/moodle-qtype_coderunner/Readme.md

 it is used as both the value attribute of the option element and its inner HTML.
 If a 2-element array is provided, the first string is used as the value and the second as the inner HTML.
-  4. `radio(name, names)` generates a vertically-aligned sequence of mutually exclusive radio buttons, one for each of the elements of the `names` parameter, which must be an array with elements that are either strings or 2-element string arrays.
+  4. `radio(name, items)` generates a vertically-aligned sequence of mutually exclusive radio buttons, one for each of the elements of the `items` parameter, which must be an array with elements that are either strings or 2-element string arrays.
 As with *select* options, if an element is a single string it is used as both the radio button label and its value.
 But if a 2-element array is provided, the first element is the value attribute of the `input` element (the radio button) and the second is the label.
-  5. `checkbox(name, value, label)` generates a checkbox with the given name, value and label.
+  5. `checkbox(name, label, ischecked=false)` generates a checkbox with the given name, and label, which is checked only if ischecked is true.

+To reduce the risk that the UI element names conflict with existing UI element names in the Moodle page, all names are prefixed by `crui_`.

 ## Randomising questions